dsoprea/MpegTsScanner/README.txt

 Scan packets from a MPEG-TS file.
 One library (tsscanner) provides the basic functionality to process through a MPEG-TS file.
 The other library (tsfindfirstprogram) provides functionality to grab information on the first program found.
-This latter functionality is useful for getting information for from a single-program video, such as that recorded from a ATSC/DVB television tuner.
+This latter functionality is useful for getting information from a single-program video, such as that recorded from an ATSC/DVB television tuner.

 Requirements